 - non-profit organizations

 Students may also earn internship credit for work on publications produced on campus.
-If you have any questions, email Dr. Matt Willen, the department's internship coordinator or visit him in Wenger 111.
+If you have any questions, email Dr. Dana Mead, the department's internship coordinator or visit her in Wenger 004.

 Guest Poet Series